-Drop in vaccine demand has some places turning down doses
+US drop in vaccine demand has some places turning down doses

 “I do feel like there has been more hesitancy across the board since then,” he said.

 Hollingsworth reported from Mission, Kansas and Smith from Providence, Rhode Island.
-Associated Press journalists Melinda Deslatte contributed from Baton Rouge, Louisiana.
+Associated Press journalists Melinda Deslatte in Baton Rouge, Louisiana, and Steve LeBlanc in Boston contributed to this report.